 Challenge: After engaging in several successful student enrollment studies with Plan-it, Boston University wanted to develop a prototype study that would provide foundational learning for increasing master’s program enrollments among top-tier candidates and predicting future behavior of enrollees across the BU colleges.

 Objective: To develop the optimal marketing platform and supporting messages for Communications and Math/Computer Science program categories and ultimately, drive consideration and interest in these fields.

 Solution: Plan-it conducted a two-phased study which included the following:

-Result: The results of this study are being used to implement strategic changes in messaging across all areas of the graduate admissions process for Communications and Math/Computer Science.
+Result: The results of this study were used to implement strategic changes in messaging across all areas of the graduate admissions process for Communications and Math/Computer Science.
 Additionally, the template will be applied to related master’s programs across BU.